Lights Camera Roma cover

 Jack Durgin is twenty-six, carrying $120,000 in cash, and producing a Coca-Cola commercial outside Rome.
 The job is supposed to be simple: a sixty-second spot at a train crossing, big budget, then home.

 Then Valentina walks into the casting session.
-She rides a dented Fiat through Rome's back streets, cooks dinner on a rooftop in Parioli, drives him to Viterbo like nothing can touch them — and she happens to be the heir to one of Italy's most powerful families.
-Her mother controls the money, the loyalty, the legacy.
-Love — only if she permits it.
+She rides a dented Fiat through Rome’s back streets, cooks dinner on a rooftop in Parioli, drives him to Viterbo like nothing can touch them — and she happens to be the secret heir to one of Italy’s most powerful families.